-The Texas Children’s Hospital defines a dentofacial deformity as “an imbalance of the position, size, shape, or orientation of the bones that comprise the upper and lower jaws.”
+A dentofacial deformity if an imbalance of the position, size, shape, or orientation of the bones that comprise the upper and lower jaws.

 The primary cause of true macrocheilia is dentofacial deformity (pseudomacrocheilia) in the jaw and cheek regions, not the genetic formation of the lips per se.

-That is one reason why it is important to work with a plastic surgeon who understands the nuances between true macrochelia and pseudomacrochelia when seeking advice about large lip reduction.
+That is one reason why it is important to work with a plastic surgeon who understands the nuances between true macrocheilia and pseudomacrochelia when seeking advice about large lip reduction.

 - Hemangiomas (extra blood vessels that cause red nodules under the skin)

 - Hypertrophy in the salivary or other glands

 There are few medical options for correcting big lips.
 Medscape reports, “Medical therapy has limited usefulness in treating prominent lips but can help alleviate the underlying cause or associated anomalies.
 Steroid therapy, antibiotics, salazosulfapyridine, and radiation have shown limited success.”

 However, there are surgical options that are effective for well-suited candidates.
 The technical term for a lip reduction procedure is “cheiloplasty”.

 Lip Reduction Lip reduction cheiloplasty is a surgical procedure that removes some of the tissue that the lips contain.
 It is most often performed selectively at the patient’s request because of aesthetic concerns.